zandrexrc/bookshelf/README.md

 # Bookshelf
-A simple Spring app for organizing your personal library.
+A simple Spring RESTful web service for organizing your personal library.

 ## What